lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 ### Default transaction manager type

-When no transaction manager is specified, `@EnableBatchProcessing` used (up to version 4.3) to register a default transaction manager of type `org.springframework.jdbc.datasource.DataSourceTransactionManager` in the proxy around `JobRepository` when a `DataSource` bean is defined in the application context.
+When no transaction manager is specified, `@EnableBatchProcessing` used to register a default transaction manager of type `org.springframework.jdbc.datasource.DataSourceTransactionManager` in the proxy around `JobRepository` when a `DataSource` bean is defined in the application context.
 In this release, the type of the default transaction manager has changed to `org.springframework.jdbc.support.JdbcTransactionManager`.

 ## Data types updates